RS2007/C-compiler/README.md

 - I have zero clue,but hopefully in a span of an year.

 ## Plan as of now:
-- Parser/Lexer for a C subset
+* Parser/Lexer for a C subset
-- SSA design + build (Design is a strong word, probably a salad of design decisions from existing SSA bsaed IRs)
+* SSA design + build (Design is a strong word, probably a salad of design decisions from existing SSA bsaed IRs)
-- SSA based optimizations: (Sparse conditional constant propogation + Constant Folding +  Comman SubExpression Elimination)
+* SSA based optimizations: (Sparse conditional constant propogation + Constant Folding +  Comman SubExpression Elimination)
+* Function inling with an `inline` directive
-- Liveness Analysis + Register allocation + Peephole
+* Liveness Analysis + Register allocation + Peephole
-- Codegen to ARM -> Assembler -> .o file
+* Codegen to ARM -> Assembler -> .o file
-- .o file -> Linker -> Elf executable
+* .o file -> Linker -> Elf executable

 ## References